|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Although high seas prevented taking on a needed load of bombs and rockets, Franklin steamed for another raid against the Bonins.
 On August 4, bode well, her fighters attacked Chichi Jima and her dive bombers and torpedo planes against a ship convoy north of Ototo Jima were very effective against the radio stations, seaplane base, airstrips, and ships.

-Afterwards, steamed to Eniwetok for a period of upkeep and recreation from August 9-28, then departed with USS Enterprise, USS Belleau Wood and USS San Jacinto for neutralization and diversionary attacks against the Bonins.
+Afterwards, steamed to Eniwetok for a period of upkeep and recreation from August 9-28, then departed with USS Essex CV-9, USS Belleau Wood CVL-24 and USS San Jacinto CVL-30 for neutralization and diversionary attacks against the Bonins.
 From August 31 to September 2, strikes from Franklin targeted ground targets, sank two cargo ships, bagged numerous enemy planes in flight, and accomplished photographic survey.

 On September 4, Franklin took on supplies at Saipan, and then she steamed with TG 38.1 for an attacks against Yap during September 3-8.
 Lost is F6F Hellcat 58140 pilot rescued.
 Next, provided air cover for the invasion of Peleliu on September 15.
 The Task Group took on supplies at Manus during September 21 to 25.